AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 - ``forecast_title`` - title of the forecast if enabled
 - ``sensors`` - list of sensors used by the widget

-You can change the entities used by the widget by overwriting thier values in ``sensors`` key in configuration.
+You can change the entities used by the widget by overwriting their values in the ``sensors`` key in configuration.

 Example with default values: